October 06, 2005

 I have also set other settings like the number of lines to save in history and so on.

-Note: Instead of the above method, you can alternately do the following to get the same effects.
+Alternately, you can also do the following to get the same effects.

 Create a file say .x_settings - the file can have any name - and copy the contents of .Xresources to it.
 Now each time you start an X session, type the following command in the console :